Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/billing.md

 Viewing usage in the product is restricted to specific roles:

 * Starter plan &mdash; Owner group
-* Enterprise and Enterprise Plus plans &mdash; Account and billing admin roles
+* Enterprise and Enterprise+ plans &mdash; Account and billing admin roles

 For an account-level view of usage, if you have access to the **Billing** and **Usage** pages, you can see an estimate of the usage for the month.
 In the Billing page of the **Account Settings**, you can see how your account tracks against its usage.
 You can also see which projects are building the most models.